-Your 12-year-old has to trek from school to practice to home wearing a backpack crammed with hefty textbooks, but the Hayward’s padded shoulder straps, padded back panel, and ergonomic design will give his back a breather.
-Measuring 18 x 15 x 7 inches, the interior is spacious enough to fit other essentials like lunch boxes, notebooks (see our favorite notebooks here), sports jerseys and laptops.
+Your tween has to trek from school to practice to home wearing a backpack crammed with hefty textbooks, but the Hayward’s padded shoulder straps, padded back panel, and ergonomic design will give his back a breather.
+Measuring 18 x 15 x 7 inches, the interior is spacious enough to fit other essentials like lunch boxes, notebooks, sports jerseys, and laptops.
 Keep in mind, however, that this backpack does not come with a specific compartment for laptops.

-The Hayward Futura M 2.0 also comes in five sleek colorways, guaranteed to match your preteen’s style.
-And while the name brand might tack on a few extra dollars, this backpack is popular enough to find at various retailers, meaning you can go coupon hunting or hold out for a discount, especially around back-to-school season.
+The Hayward Futura also comes in five sleek colorways, guaranteed to match your pre-teen’s style.
+And while the name brand might tack on a few extra dollars, this stylish backpack is popular enough to find at various retailers, meaning you can go coupon hunting or hold out for a discount, especially around back-to-school season.

-One of this product’s most unique and kid-friendly features is its Bluetooth Control; with a smartphone in hand, you can see exactly what the telescope sees and snap Insta-worthy pictures.
+One of this product’s most unique features is its Bluetooth Control: With a smartphone in hand, you can see exactly what the kid-friendly telescope sees and snap Insta-worthy pictures.
 The AZ70400 also comes with an adjustable tripod and two different eyepieces, a 25 millimeter for 16x magnification and a 10 millimeter for 40x magnification.

-If he has grown tired of losing the Battle Royale in “Fortnite” or completed every campaign in “Call of Duty,” the Oculus Go will give them a gaming experience unlike any other.
+If he has grown tired of losing the Battle Royale in “Fortnite” or completed every campaign in “Call of Duty,” the Meta Quest 2 will give them a gaming experience unlike any other.
 They can experience the action firsthand with 3D graphics, a wide-view field of vision and unparalleled audio effects.

-The Oculus Go is lightweight, comfortable, and comes at a mid-level price for virtual reality headsets.
-Customers say it’s also one of the easiest Oculus products to use, which is an extra bonus for preteens.
+The Meta Quest 2 is lightweight, comfortable, and comes at a mid-level price for virtual reality headsets.
+Customers say it’s also one of the easiest Meta products to use, which is an extra bonus for pre-teens.

-Once the video games are finished, kids can also watch their favorite movies on the Go’s 180” screen or choose from over 1,000 VR experiences, like puzzles, board games, and brain teasers.
+Once the video games are finished, kids can also watch their favorite movies on the Quest’s 180” screen or choose from over 1,000 VR experiences, like puzzles, board games, and brain teasers.

 Available for both PlayStation and Xbox, 2k has butter-smooth gameplay, unparalleled graphics, and a myriad of game options.
 Your 12-year-old can spend 20 minutes playing head-to-head against his friends or create a player who likes exactly like him—well, maybe slightly taller—and play from the rookie season to the Hall of Fame.